hochstrasserio/wirecard/README.md

 All requests are simple classes which implement the [WirecardRequestInterface](src/Request/WirecardRequestInterface.php) and can be constructed directly.
 Most classes have a specific named constructor, which starts with `with*`, e.g. `withBasket`, or `withOrderIdentAndReturnUrl`.
 These should be preferred over the simple constructor.

-Requests are passed to the client, which sets the context on the request, then the request turns itself into a PSR-7 compatible request object, which the client sends.
-Then a response is returned, which can be checked for errors and contains the results.

 Requests are converted to PSR-7 compatible requests with the `createHttpRequest` method.
 The context has to be set before.
-The `createResponse` method converts any PSR-7 compatible response object to WirecardResponseInterface.
+Then you can send the PSR-7 compatible request message with your HTTP client.
+The `createResponse` method converts any PSR-7 compatible response object to WirecardResponseInterface after you sent the request.

 ```php
 <?php